mzhukovaucsb/mzhukovaucsb.github.io/_pages/research.md

 permalink: /research/
 author_profile: true
 ---

-Generative AI, Large Language Models, Human-AI Interaction
+Conversational AI, Human-AI Interaction
 ======
-* Winata, G. I., Hudi, F., Irawan, P. A., Anugraha, D., Putri, R. A., Wang, Y., ...
-Zhukova,M., ... & Ngo, C. W. (2024).
-WORLDCUISINES: A Massive-Scale Benchmark for Multilingual and Multicultural Visual Question Answering on Global Cuisines. arXiv preprint arXiv:2410.12705. [accepted to NAACL 2025: Main Conference]
+* Zhukova, M. (2025).
+Conventions in Digital Communication: A Linguistic Analysis of Emojis and Human-Computer Interactions.
+Doctoral Dissertation.
+University of California, Santa Barbara.
 * Zhukova, M., Brehm, L., Todd, S. (2024).
 How Do GenZ Users Process Chatbot Memory Lapses?
 An Eye Tracking Study.
 Poster.
 CAMP6 (California Meeting on Psycholinguistics), Stanford University, Palo Alto, CA, USA.
 * Zhukova, M., Brehm, L. (2024).
 How Do GenZ Speakers Use and Process Emoji in Chatbot Conversations: An Eye-Tracking Study.
 Poster.
 2024 Annual Meeting of the Lingustic Society of America.
 NYC, NY.
 * Zhukova M. (2023).
 AI as a Research Participant: Tips, Tools, and Techniques.
 UX Magazine.
 * Wang H., Wang W., Saini R., Zhukova M., Yan X. (2023).
 GauchoChat: Towards Proactive, Controllable, and Personalized Social Conversation.
 Amazon Science.
 In Alexa Prize SocialBot Grand Challenge 5 Proceedings.

-Linguistic Code-Switching
+Multilinguality and Code-Switching
 ======
+* Winata, G. I., Hudi, F., Irawan, P. A., Anugraha, D., Putri, R. A., Wang, Y., ...
+Zhukova,M., ... & Ngo, C. W. (2025).
+WORLDCUISINES: A Massive-Scale Benchmark for Multilingual and Multicultural Visual Question Answering on Global Cuisines.
+Proceedings of the 2025 Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics.
+* Winata, G., Kar, S., Zhukova, M., Solorio, T., ... & Kuwanto, G. (2025).
+Proceedings of the 7th Workshop on Computational Approaches to Linguistic Code-Switching.
+In Proceedings of the 6th Workshop on Computational Approaches to Linguistic Code-Switching.
 * Winata, G., Kar, S., Zhukova, M., Solorio, T., Diab, M., Sitaram, S., ... & Bali, K. (2023).
 Proceedings of the 6th Workshop on Computational Approaches to Linguistic Code-Switching.
 In Proceedings of the 6th Workshop on Computational Approaches to Linguistic Code-Switching.
 * Kar, S., Winata, G., Zhukova, M. (2022).
 Code-Switching and Multilinguality NLP (BoF Session).
 Invited speaker: EMNLP 2022, Abu Dhabi, UAE.
 * Zhukova, M., Kor Chahine I., Uetova E. (2019).
 Some Trends in the Assimilation of Syntax in the French-Speaking Environment: on the Material of the RLC Corpus.
 Poster: ”Russian language in the multilingual world” Conference, HSE University, Moscow, Russia.

 Perception and Interpretation of Emojis
 ======
+* Zhukova, M., Xu, N., Wang, J., Brehm, L. (2026).
+Interpreting Emojis Literally and Nonliterally: A Community-Based Study of Children’s Pragmatic Development.
+Poster: CAMP[8] (California Meeting on Psycholinguistics).
+UC Davis, Davis, CA, USA.
+* Zhukova, M. (2025).
+Conventions in Digital Communication: A Linguistic Analysis of Emojis and Human-Computer Interactions.
+Doctoral Dissertation.
+University of California, Santa Barbara.
 * Zhukova, M., & Herring, S. C. (2024).
 Benign or Toxic?
 Differences in Emoji Interpretation by Gender, Generation, and Emoji Type.
 Language@ Internet, 22(Special Issue), 74-108.
 * Zhukova, M., Brehm, L. (2024).
 How Do GenZ Speakers Use and Process Emoji in Chatbot Conversations: An Eye-Tracking Study.
 Proceedings of the 2024 Annual Meeting of the Lingustic Society of America.
 * Zhukova, M. (2024).
 Emoji Processing in Conversations Between GenZ Users and Chatbots: An Eye Tracking Study.
 Invited talk.
 UC Santa Barbara Department of Linguistics colloquium, Santa Barbara, CA, USA.